Java Arrays

 Single-Dimensional Arrays:

-• Single-dimensional arrays store elements in a linear sequence.
+• Single-dimensional arrays store elements in a simple linear sequence.
+They are perfect for lists like names, prices, or IDs.

 • Example: int[] numbers = {1, 2, 3, 4, 5};